-Since ICANN has nowhere and never indicated that Requester's answers to Questions 20 et seq. posed issues to the evaluators, ICANN has misguided and misled Requester by creating the impression that the answers to Questions 20 et seq. were sufficient for the evaluators to award a passing score.
+Since ICANN and the EIU have nowhere and never indicated that Requester's answers to Questions 20 et seq. posed issues to the evaluators, ICANN and the EIU have misguided and misled Requester by creating the impression that the answers to Questions 20 et seq. were sufficient for the evaluators to award a passing score.